 The Committee also works periodically on Defense Library Series publications concerning all aspects of trial work, from discovery to pre-trial motions through trial.
 There are also occasional special projects, such as The Collateral Source Rule: A Compendium of State Law, The Deposition Manual, and The Trial Compendium.

 In March of each year, the Committee produces its annual seminar, carrying on the highly successful tradition begun by Al Parnell over a decade ago.
 A great number of nationally renowned experts educate private practice lawyers, claims examiners and in-house counsel on the latest research and techniques to effectively advise and defend our clients against a claim.
 Check the DRI seminar page for details.

 The Committee has partners with other committees to present interesting and varied webinars, as well as seminars such as the Complex Medicine seminar which we co-chaired with the Medical Liability Committee.

 Litigation Skills presents a variety of webcasts, with great success, on a variety of cutting edge litigation topics.
 Some are designed to target more experienced trial lawyers while others are designed and co-presented with the Young Lawyers Committee to target newer lawyers.
-The webcasts schedule is on posted on the DRI website.
+DRI webinars are on posted on the website.
 We are also preparing similar programming to be available on an on-demand basis.